-Kenna writes about the care of plants, both indoors and out.
+Kenna loves helping others take care of plants, both indoors and out.
 She wrote an orchid care booklet—a companion piece for workshops.

 Keep Houseplants Healthy